Newport International Sports Village: Newport Tennis Centre

-The Tennis Centre is one of the original buildings in the complex.
+The tennis centre is one of the original buildings in the complex.
 When the pool was built, it was built onto the existing centre.
-The Tennis Centre is a multi sport facility for tennis (indoor and outdoor), 5–a-side football, basketball, hockey, netball, table tennis, badminton and squash.
-It also has cricket nets in one hall.
+The tennis centre is a facility for tennis (indoor and outdoor).
+It also boasts a gym in its Ancillary Hall.

 Cricket pitches

 The village has two cricket pitches and has been the home of Newport Cricket Club since 1990.
 A pavilion separates the two pitches with a small seating area in the pavilion looking onto one pitch.
 Cricket nets were installed behind the astroturf in 2003-04 for the summer months.
-There are also Cricket nets in the Tennis Centre for the winter.
+There are also cricket nets in the tennis centre for the winter.

 The ground was the venue for Glamorgan County Cricket Club's home County Championship match against Gloucestershire in May 2019, the first time that Newport had hosted a match in the competition since 1965 and the first county match at the current ground.
 County cricket was previously played at Rodney Parade until the 1990s.

 Former facilities

 Newport City Skate Park

-The concrete Skate Park was opened in October 2008 at a construction cost of over £200,000.
+The concrete skate park was opened in October 2008 at a construction cost of over £200,000.
 It was designed in consultation with local skate boarders and Newport Youth Council to meet the needs of both beginners and experienced skate boarders.
 In 2012 it was closed and relocated to Tredegar Park on the west side of the city in preparation for the construction of the Football Development Centre.